- Civil Clinics

 Student Enrollment Applications and Certificate Information

-Applications for clinics are available from Student Affairs during the end of February and the first week of March (for summer and fall), and during first week of October (for spring), exact dates will be advertised.
+Applications for clinics are available directly from the Clinic Office, 105 Bruton-Geer Hall, in March (for summer and fall), and October (for spring), exact dates will be advertised.

-Deadlines for submission are posted on the applications and published in FlaLaw.
-After the application period, Student Affairs will email clinic offers to students and students must respond within 48 hours of the course schedule posting for that semester.
+Deadlines for submission are posted at the Clinic Office and published in FlaLaw.
+After the application period, Clinic Staff will email clinic offers to students and students must respond within 48 hours of the course schedule posting for that semester.
 Upon acceptance, students will be automatically registered in the course.